mabel-dev/opteryx.dev/docs/contributing/topics/testing.md

 **Location**: [mabel-dev/opteryx](https://github.com/mabel-dev/opteryx/tree/main/tests)

 Various other tests are performed to help ensure code quality is maintained, these include security, form, typing, secret detection and test coverage checks using the following tools: Bandit, Semgrep, Black, MyPy, PyLint, PerfLint, Fides, SonarCloud, and Coverage.

+## Summary

+Opteryx employs a multifaceted testing approach, ranging from Unit Testing and SQL Battery to specialized performance and security assessments, all geared towards ensuring the SQL query engine's performance, security, and reliability.
+With robust regression testing, incremental evolution, and a focus on adaptability, we're committed to continually refining our test suites as the system evolves, aiming for the highest standards of quality and resilience in SQL query engine technology.